Alia5/X4-rest-server/README.md

 All without getting "modified"
 We'll see how things shake out, however...

-It works by loading a shared-library (.dll) into the game.
+It works by loading a shared-library (.dll/.so) into the game.
-The .dll loads functions from the game, which are exposed via FFI, normally used for lua-scripts managing the game UI, and calls them directly.
+The .dll/.so loads functions from the game, which are exposed via FFI, normally used for lua-scripts managing the game UI, and calls them directly.
 The results are then sent out as json via an inbuilt http-server

 Due to the fact, that most code is generated, almost all endpoints use http-GET requests, even if changing values in the game.
 (We'll see how long that stays...)

+It compiles on Windows **and Linux**

 ## Available Functions / Data- Types and Structures